Photo Credit: Bruce Newhouse.

 What we’re doing about it:

-- False Brome is categorized as a Priority species for the Tualatin SWCD.
+- False brome is a priority species for the Tualatin SWCD.
 As such, our Invasive Species Program has been actively monitoring and treating it throughout the watershed.

-- If identified within Washington County, a specially trained crew can come out survey for the species.
-If found, the crew will treat the infestation at no cost to you.
+- If identified within Washington County, a specially trained crew can come out survey for false brome.
+If found, the crew will treat the infestation for free.

 What you can do about it: